By Humana People to People India Posted on Wed 27 Apr 2011, over 13 years ago

 I am interested what the cell phone use/penetration is in the areas where you are installing wells?
 If not today, down the road this may be the means of educating and sending maintenance reminders to remote villages where you have installed a well, or where we work on a rain collection and storage initiative.
 I have been working in this space and see a great deal of potential, so I do look forward to your reply?

-By Blue Heart Charity Posted on Thu 07 Apr 2011, about 13 years ago
+By Blue Heart Charity Posted on Thu 07 Apr 2011, over 13 years ago

 They seem to have great cell phone coverage in that area.
 In fact I have been from Siem Reap to the southern coast and many people use cell phones reliably.
 My understanding is that the phones do not cost much and they purchase chips that enable the phones to operate for some time, (sort of pay as you go) and the chips also do not cost much.